Kids and Kitties: Top Tips for Introducing Cats to Children

 Welcoming a new fur baby into your home is so exciting, especially for your young child.
 Who wouldn’t want to play with a fluffy, cuddly moving teddy bear!
 But one mustn’t forget that these cute, adorable kitties come with sharp claws and teeth.
-Here at Cat in a Flat, we suggest that care and respect is something that needs to be taught early.
+Below, Cat in a Flat, explains the best way to introduce cats to children.

 Here’s some advice we wrote for Primary Times.

-Your first few weeks together as a family will define your entire relationship and is crucial in shaping your kitties behaviour into adulthood, so make every effort to make sure it’s a positive experience.
+Your first few weeks together as a family will define your entire relationship and is crucial in shaping your kitty’s behaviour into adulthood.
+When introducing cats to children, make every effort to ensure it’s a positive experience.

 1. Be Prepared